search icon

 To extract maximum benefit from ITIL, an organization need not employ all the practices.
 The trick to success is to use the ones that add value and align to strategic objectives.

-For example, many organizations have tried to use virtualization and network transformation that needs ITIL Framework, but lack of expertise has resulted in overkill at an extensive cost.
+For example, many organizations have tried to use virtualization and network transformation that needs ITIL framework, but lack of expertise has resulted in overkill at an extensive cost.

 X